-MPI has provided estimates of current and historical illegal catches for the CRA 2 stock assessment, as well as an estimate of the proportion of illegal catch that was eventually reported as legal catch in this QMA.
-MPI pointed to estimates given in the past (Table 10) and suggested that the 88 tonne estimate of illegal catch is used in the upcoming CRA 2 stock assessment and sensitivity analyses are carried out with half of the illegal catch estimate (i.e. 44 tonnes).
+MPI has provided estimates of current and historical illegal catches for the CRA 1 and CRA 3 stock assessments, as well as estimates of the proportion of illegal catch that was eventually reported as legal catch in this QMA.
+MPI pointed to estimates given in the past (Table 10) and suggested that the 72 t and 89.5 t estimates of illegal catch should be used in the upcoming CRA 1 and CRA 3 stock assessments.
+Sensitivity analyses were carried out with half and double of the illegal catch estimates in both CRA 1 and CRA 3.

-Given this advice from MPI, the CRA 2 stock assessment used constant illegal catches of 88 t/year to fill in the missing years between 2002 to 2012 (Table 10).
+Given this advice from MPI, the 2014 CRA 1 stock assessment used a constant catch of 72 t/year to fill in the missing years between 2002 to 2013 while the 2014 CRA 3 stock assessment used a constant catch of 89.5 t/year to fill in the missing years between 2004 to 2013 (Table 10).